gokacinlar/gokacinlar/README.md

 🧠 I'm currently learning about computer science.

-📫 You can reach me by simply e-mailing.
+📫 You can reach me by simply e-mailing me at gokacinlar@outlook.com

 ## 🛠 Skills